Darfk/notifierbot/README.md

 To recieve a message simply make an HTTP POST request to the server, something like.

     curl -X POST http://darfk.net/notify/[your UUID]?message=your+message+here

+Tech Used
+---

+- github.com/go-xorm/xorm
+- github.com/mattn/go-sqlite3
+- gopkg.in/telegram-bot-api.v4
+- github.com/nu7hatch/gouuid

+Originally I was using boltdb but I switched to xorm because I believe there was too much boilerplate.